ariyanzri/Capstone1_Foss/code/README.md

-# Visualizing Drone Images
+# Visualizing Drone Images Exif Metadata

-In this part of our repository, we developed a number of scripts by which we can download, unzip and visualize a complete drone dataset.
+In this part of our repository, we developed a number of scripts by which we can download, unzip and visualize the exif metadata of a complete drone dataset.
 Please follow these steps to reproduce the results and visualize the codes.

 Steps to run the code
 * Install docker